| Moshe Dayan was born on May 20, 1915 and

 metal fragments cost him his eye.
 He was unable to use a glass eye so a

 patch was provided and became his hallmark.
+He fought in the 1948 War of

 Independence as well he led the invasion of Egypt's Sinai Peninsula in